emqx/neuron-docs/en_US/module-plugins/module-driver.md

 | **rack** | plc rack number, default 0       |
 | **slot** | plc cpu slot, default 1          |

-**!**  When using the S7COMM plugin to access the S7 1200/1500 PLC,  you need to use Siemens software(TIA16) to make some settings for the PLC.
+**!**  When using the S7COMM plugin to access the S7 1200/1500 PLC,  you need to use Siemens software(TIA16) to make some settings for the PLC.( For detailed settings, please refer to [plc-settings](./plc-settings/siemens-s7-1200-1500.md). )

 * The optimized block access must be turned off.
 * The access level must be "full" and the "connection mechanism" must allow GET/PUT.